citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 However, this change also has an implication for those who use the built-in video dumper.
 To use the video dumper, you’ll now have to install FFmpeg yourself, from either their official website or via your package manager of choice.

 # Miscellaneous

+### Migrate to Qt6 ([#6418](https://github.com/citra-emu/citra/pull/6418),[#6435](https://github.com/citra-emu/citra/pull/6435),[#6682](https://github.com/citra-emu/citra/pull/6435)) by [Steveice10](https://github.com/Steveice10)

+Out with the old and in with the new!
+Citra has now migrated to Qt6, which brings with it many benefits such as improved [HiDPI support](https://doc.qt.io/qt-6/highdpi.html#conceptual-model), reworked [multimedia libraries](https://doc.qt.io/qt-6/qtmultimedia-changes-qt6.html), as well as better [styling support for Windows](https://www.qt.io/blog/dark-mode-on-windows-11-with-qt-6.5).
+Needless to say, quite a few changes were needed to be able to support this new version, with the camera implementation being one of the most challenging parts due to the aforementioned multimedia changes.
+As a result of this change, it's important to mention that, alongside other projects like [Dolphin](https://el.dolphin-emu.org/blog/2022/07/07/dolphin-progress-report-may-and-june-2022/?cr=el), Citra has now dropped support for Windows 7, Windows 8, and 8.1, with Windows 10 becoming the minimum required version.
+A dwindling user base, combined with security concerns due to lack of regular security updates, have contributed to our decision to make the jump to Qt6, and drop support for these operating systems to focus on their more modern successors.

+The changes don't stop there.
+With the introduction of Qt6, Steveice10 also completely reworked the way Qt dependencies are handled.
+Instead of needing to manually build and package Qt releases on our [ext-windows-bin](https://github.com/citra-emu/ext-windows-bin), Citra's build system now uses [aqtinstaller](https://github.com/miurahr/aqtinstall), which automatically downloads prebuilt binaries directly from Qt's servers.
+An added bonus is that we also get more flexibility when it comes to upgrading or adding new Qt libraries!

 ### Move CPU speed slider to debug tab and Report Compatibility to help menu ([#6250](https://github.com/citra-emu/citra/pull/6250)) by [FearlessTobi](https://github.com/FearlessTobi)